hnakamur/rustc-deb/src/doc/reference.md

 * - `default_type_parameter_fallback` - Allows type parameter defaults to
                                         influence type inference.
 * - `braced_empty_structs` - Allows use of empty structs and enum variants with braces.

+* - `stmt_expr_attributes` - Allows attributes on expressions and
+                             non-item statements.

 If a feature is promoted to a language feature, then all existing programs will start to receive compilation warnings about `#![feature]` directives which enabled